 In her Annual Report, Martha Crone Wrote “The proposed extension of the fence enclosure, made possible through the efforts and contributions of Mr. Clinton Odell, to accommodate native upland and prairie plants will fill a long needed want.
 It is greatly appreciated and further development of this project is looked forward to with great interest.”
 (4)

 On July 18 Martha noted “Purple Loosestrife (Lythrum salicaria) becoming lovely around pool.”
 Eloise Butler first noticed the plant in the Garden in 1916, Martha noted it blooming in 1939 and even in the 1960s planting of this invasive was still advocated.
 Martha herself wrote in 1958:

 “It is a good plant to grow along streams, margins of ponds or in wet meadows.
 Especially where the competition is too severe for less aggressive plants to grow.
 The Plant is a long-lived perennial and produces graceful spikes of purple or pink flowers.
 They bloom during July and August.
 When once established it is hard to eradicate and will crowd out other weaker growing plants.”
 (5)

 She does at least state that it is invasive.

-In her Annual Report Martha noted more problems with Jewelweed.
+In her Annual Report Martha also noted the problems with Jewelweed that Clinton Odell had written about in his August 29 letter.
 She wrote: